 When Publius Spencer, a wealthy nobleman, requested 30 million sesterces from his banker Balbus Ollius, the firm was unable to fulfill his request and closed its doors.
 Over the next few days, prominent banks in Corinth, Carthage, Lyons, and Byzantium announced they had to “rearrange their accounts,” i.e. they had failed.
 This led to a banking panic and the closure of several banks along the Via Sacra in Rome.

 As the crisis spread, banks began calling in their loans on everyone trying to raise capital.
 When debtors could not meet the demands of their creditors, they were forced to sell their homes and possessions, with money unavailable even at the legal limit of 12% interest.
 The prices of real estate and other goods just completely collapsed in a downward spiral of DEFLATION.
 A full-scale panic was sweeping the entire Empire.

 The Financial Panic of 33AD became so severe it forced Emperor Tiberius to implement what we would call quantitative easing.
 Within a matter of days of arresting Sejanus, the contraction began.
 Eventually, the decrees which had precipitated the problem were suspended.
 100 million sesterces were to be taken from the imperial treasury and distributed among reliable bankers, to be loaned to the neediest debtors.
 A loaf of bread sold for half a sestertius and soldiers earned around 1000 sesterces annually.
 So this was about an equivalent of around $2 billion in modern terms considering the lower population at that time.

-The loans were to be interest free.
+The loans were to be interest-free.
 No interest was to be collected for three years.
-Security was to be offered at double value in real property.
-This enabled many people to avoid selling their estates at distress prices, arresting the contraction in prices and ensuring that the lack of liquidity would be addressed.
+Security was to be offered at the double value of the real property.
+This enabled many people to avoid selling their estates at distressed prices, arresting the contraction in prices and ensuring that the lack of liquidity would be addressed.
 Many banks just never survived.